dibyendumajumdar/ravi/src/README.rst

 The MIR JIT implementation is in:

 * ravi_mirjit.c - defines the driver functions.
 The MIR backend has its own C preprocessor, parser and code generator.

-The OMR JIT driver is in:

-* ravi_omrjit.c - defines the driver functions.
-The OMR JIT backend uses the dmrC project as the C preprocessor, parser and code generator.

 The LLVM JIT implementation is in following sources: